PriyaMalpure/Real-or-Not-NLP-with-Disaster-Tweets/README.md

 There are 2 parts to this repo.

-`data_analysis.py` contains the Exploratory Data Analysis part, which includes the preprocessing, cleaning code and visualizations.
+`data_analysis.ipynb` contains the Exploratory Data Analysis part, which includes the preprocessing, cleaning code and visualizations.
-`modeling.py` contains the modeling code.
+`modeling.ipynb` contains the modeling code.